 The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

-Complaints Co-ordinator (the head teacher)
+Complaints Co-ordinator (the head teacher or other member of staff providing administrative support.)

 The complaints co-ordinator should: